Aimé Leon Dore

-Aimé Leon Dore (pronounced 'eh-meh lee-on door') is a fashion and lifestyle brand based in Queens, New York, founded in March 2014.
-Led by founder Teddy Santis, Aimé Leon Dore has their flagship store located on Mulberry Street in Manhattan's Nolita neighborhood.
+Aimé Leon Dore (pronounced ay-mey lee-on door) is a fashion and lifestyle brand founded in March 2014 by Teddy Santis.
+Based in Queens, New York, the brand's flagship store is located on Mulberry Street in Nolita, Manhattan.

+Etymology

+The company was founded by Teddy Santis in 2014 with the original plan to name it "Aimé", the word for "loved" in French and also used as a given name.
+This proved difficult to trademark because of how broad of a word it was so he worked with his wife to come up with a new name and decided on adding his father's nickname "Leon" and "Dore" from his first name, "Theodore".

 History

 In 2015, the brand collaborated with Puma on an update of Puma's classic State sneaker.
 In 2016, ALD opened its first physical retail location on Mott St. in New York's Nolita neighborhood.
-The shop quickly developed a reputation for its strong community, evolving interior (which changed with each seasonal collection), and its mysterious exterior (with curtains hung over the door and street-facing windows).
+The store featured a changing interior that reflected each seasonal collection, and its exterior used curtains over the door and windows.
 In 2017, Aimé Leon Dore collaborated with KITH on hoodies, t-shirts, pullover sailing jackets, pants, and caps with a nautical theme and anchors, boat paddles, and evil eye iconography inspired by Mykonos.